Charities and COVID-19

 Groups fundraising in Victoria need to comply with the Fundraising Act 1998 (Vic) and the Fundraising Regulations 2019 (Vic) (‘fundraising laws’).
 The fundraising laws are regulated by CAV, and cover activities including telephone appeals, auctions, door-knock appeals, tin collections, and public appeals to support clubs, associations, causes or people.
 Compliance with the fundraising laws might include registering with CAV as a fundraiser.

-Some fundraising activities (e.g. door-knocking, lotteries, raffles, street collections, and the sale of alcohol) require other permissions, permits or licences.
+Some fundraising activities (e.g. door-knocking, lotteries, raffles, street collections, events, and the sale of alcohol) require other permissions, permits or licences.
 Information about permits and licences is usually available from local councils.